cn0047/stash/ed/postgresql/README.md

 VACUUM VERBOSE tableName; -- helpful info
 ````

+Advisory locks can be useful for locking strategies that are an awkward fit
+for the MVCC model.
+For example, a common use of advisory locks
+is to emulate pessimistic locking strategies typical of so-called “flat file”
+data management systems.

 #### System Columns:

 * `oid` - Object identifier (table was created using WITH OIDS).